centrifuge/documentation/docs/use/participate-in-network/index.md

 Any CFG holder can become elected to the council or AIR holder to the Altair Council.

 For more information on the process of becoming a councillor and on voting for councillors on Centrifuge and Altair see the Polkadot governance documentation (https://wiki.polkadot.network/docs/learn-governance)

+## Voting in Altair Council Elections

+### How much AIR can I bond (to vote) with?
+As much as you want

+### Will I get this bond back?
+Yes

+### Can I vote with staked tokens?
+Yes you can vote with staked tokens.
+It’s important though not to vote with your full balance. because otherwise you can’t put for the unlock transaction

+### How long should I bond in order for it to get counted?
+You can vote with as many tokens as you want, and they will simply be bonded and unbonded as you choose.
+The bonding period is 0 so you can unbond anytime, however, when you unbond your vote no longer impacts the voting outcome.

+### How often do we elect councillors?
+There is a new election term every week.
+So any runners up with higher votes become ‘councilors’ and councillors who have less votes move down into ‘candidates’.

 ## How the bond occurs towards election